Macrometacorp/docs/docs/photoniq/est/est-settings.md

 You have several options for viewing and managing Edge Side Tagging settings.

-- **Advanced Settings tab** - You can view settings for an origin in Advanced Settings tab in the web console.
+- **Settings tab** - You can view and manage EST settings in the Settings tab in the web console.
-- **REST API** - Macrometa provides several API calls that allow you to view and manage origin settings.
+- **REST API** - Macrometa provides several API calls that allow you to view and manage EST settings.

 :::note
-Each setting is explained in detail in the Edge Side Tagging web console.
 We strongly recommend that you review the setting and consult with Macrometa Support before making any changes.
 :::

 ## View Settings